The Eye of Infinite Love and intelligence.

 Are you struggling with loving yourself?
 Are you pleasing others as a way to receive love, acceptance and approval?
 Only to find you are more physically, emotionally and socially depleted?
 David Schroeder, can help you reclaim the love and goodness you are.
 If you would like assistance with reclaiming this love and goodness David is here to assist you with his life transition coaching and counseling sessions.
 He offers in-person, by phone or Skype sessions.
 Visit his website at transitionpathways.com.
 Asking for help is not a sign of weakness.
 It’s a sign of strength, a healthy and assertive way to help yourself and love yourself again.

 David Schroeder, LMSW, CPC from Grand Rapids, MI., is a licensed social worker, certified life coach, and author of Just Be Love: Messages on the Spiritual and Human Journey.
 His practice, Transition Pathways helps people find healthy pathways to love, greater awareness and higher potential.
-David’s book, Just Be Love is available through my websites: transitionpathways.com or through online bookstores: amazon.com , barnesandnoble.com
+David’s book, Just Be Love is available for purchase through the publisher: Global Summit House email: infoglobalsummithouse.com and Amazon.com.
+If you would like an autograph copy of his book, contact David by email: firstname.lastname@example.org

 Over the years, working with people with emotional struggles and resistance to life changes; I’ve come to appreciate, two of the biggest barriers to happiness are: fear of foolishness & taking oneself too seriously.